Weyl Spreading Sequence Optimizing CDMA: SINR with the Optimal Spreading Sequence

-$E$ is the energy per data bit and $N_0$ is the power of Gaussian noise.
-SNR is the ratio between the variance of a desired signal and the one of a noise signal.
-In the appendix B, with spreading sequence $\{\tilde{w}_{k,n}(N,\gamma)\}$, we prove that SNR of the user $i$ is given by
+\mathindent=7mm $E$ is the energy per data bit and $N_0$ is the power of Gaussian noise.
+SINR is the ratio between the variance of a desired signal and the one of a noise signal.
+In the appendix B, with the spreading sequence $\{\tilde{w}_{k,n}(N,\gamma)\}$, we prove that SINR of the user $i$ is given by